 Babies are extremely fragile little creatures.
 That’s why most baby foods are crafted with sensitive stomachs in mind.
 But just because a baby can safely eat baby food doesn’t mean you should be feeding it to your cat.

-This is especially true if the baby food contains any onion or garlic powder.
+This is especially true if the baby food contains any onion or garlic powder, which is common with some brands.
 These two ingredients are extremely toxic to cats.

-When looking for baby food to feed to your cat, always opt for meat-based baby food with no seasonings.
+When looking for baby food to feed to your cat, always choose meat-based baby food with no seasonings.
 A teaspoon of turkey-, chicken-, or lamb-flavored baby food makes a tempting treat for kitties.